linnarsson-lab/loom-viewer/docs/loom_spec.md

 designed `.loom` for efficient access to arbitrary rows and columns.

 Finally, the annotated matrix format lends itself to very natural representation of common analysis tasks.
-For example, the result of a clustering algorihtm can be stored simply as another attribute that gives the cluser ID for each cell.
+For example, the result of a clustering algorithm can be stored simply as another attribute that gives the cluser ID for each cell.
 Dimensionality reduction such as PCA or t-SNE, similarly, can be stored as two attributes giving the projection coordinates of each cell.

 ## HDF5 concepts